-The results show an upward trend in performance particularly for the policy that uses no prior.
+The results show a clear upward trend in performance in both cases.
 However, the performance obtained with the prior is significantly better than without a prior both in terms of the reward and the success rate.
 Equally importantly, unlike the system trained from scratch with no prior, the users of the adapted system are not subjected to poor performance during the early stages of training.